salonipandagale/Employee-Salary-Satisfaction-Attrition-Analysis/README.md

 XGBoost

 ## Next Steps
-1. Build and evaluate regression models for salary prediction
-2. Optimize model performance using hyperparameter tuning
+1. Optimize model performance using hyperparameter tuning and more data cleaning (if needed).
-3. Develop classification models for predicting employee attrition
-4. Extract actionable business insights from model results
+2. Extract actionable business insights from model results

 ## Key Outcome (Part 1)
 This phase establishes a strong foundation for predictive modeling by: